-The Junior League of Baltimore has established formal partnerships with the Asylee Women Enterprise, House of Ruth Maryland, and the Women’s Housing Coalition.
-All three local nonprofits receive dedicated support from JLB’s trained volunteers and personal and professional development programming centered around the community impact focus of “Women Building Women: helping women and girls unlock their potential through personal and professional development.”
+The Junior League of Baltimore (JLB) has established formal partnerships with the Asylee Women Enterprise, House of Ruth Maryland, and the Women’s Housing Coalition.
+All three local nonprofits receive dedicated support from the JLB’s trained volunteers and personal and professional development programming centered around the community impact focus of “Women Building Women: helping women and girls unlock their potential through personal and professional development.”
 Through focusing its efforts, the JLB looks forward to having maximum impact on women’s lives in Baltimore.

 JLB looks forward to working with its new partners to provide Baltimore with a second century of voluntarism through service:

 - AWE provides transitional housing, education, social services, and companionship to asylum seekers.

 - HRM is a leader in the fight to end domestic violence and provides emergency shelter and a variety of victim services, as well as rehabilitation programs for abusers.

 - WHC provides safe and affordable housing and support services to homeless low-income women and families in Baltimore City.

 Four years ago, JLB decided to transition from a project- to an impact-based community service model.
 Baltimore was one of 25 Junior Leagues across the US, Mexico, Canada, and UK to undergo a formal Community Impact Transformation Rollout.
 The framework for these partnerships is structured to directly benefit the Baltimore community, community partners, members of JLB, and the League itself.
 The Junior League, in its 105th year, has observed a change in the nonprofit landscape in Baltimore.
 The overhaul of community efforts strategically positions JLB to provide Baltimore with a second century of voluntarism through service.